junxit/us-congress-bills-109/metadata.md

 - 2006-06-16 — Introduced in House
 - 2006-06-16 — Introduced in House
 - 2006-06-16 — Referred to the House Committee on Energy and Commerce.
+- 2006-06-19 — Referred to the Subcommittee on Energy and Air Quality.
+- 2006-06-20 — Committee Consideration and Mark-up Session Held.
+- 2006-06-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-06-28 — Placed on the Union Calendar, Calendar No. 301.
+- 2006-06-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+109-537.
+- 2006-06-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+109-537.